MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-inheritance.md

 * Dataset refresh will succeed even if for some reason the label from the data source is not applied.

 >[!NOTE]
-> No inheritance will take place if the dataset owner is not authorized to apply sensitivity labels in Power BI, or if the specific label in question has not be published for the dataset owner.
+> No inheritance takes place if the dataset owner is not authorized to apply sensitivity labels in Power BI, or if the specific label in question has not be published for the dataset owner.

-## Limitations
+### Limitations
 * Inheritance from data sources is not currently supported in Power BI Desktop.
 * Inheritance from data sources is not supported for datasets located in classic workspaces.
 * Inheritance from data sources is supported only for datasets with enhanced metadata.
 See [Using enhanced dataset metadata](../connect-data/desktop-enhanced-dataset-metadata) for more information.
 * Inheritance from data sources is supported only for datasets using the Import data connectivity mode.
 Live connection and DirectQuery connectivity is not supported.
 * Inheritance from data sources is not supported in connections via gateways or Azure Virtual Network (VNet).

-## Next steps
+### Next steps
 * [Enable sensitivity label inheritance from data sources]()
 * [Downstream inheritance of sensitivity labels]()